-A revised Financial Industry Regulatory Authority (FINRA) rule may adversely affect the liquidity of the Supers certificates.
+Regulatory changes may adversely affect the liquidity of the Supers certificates.

-On June 15, 2016, the SEC approved amendments to FINRA Rule 4210 to establish margin requirements for "to be announced" transactions, Specified Pool Transactions and certain forward transactions involving collateralized mortgage obligations (collectively, the "Covered Agency Transactions").
+In June 2016, the SEC approved amendments to FINRA Rule 4210 to establish margin requirements for "to be announced" transactions, Specified Pool Transactions and certain forward transactions involving collateralized mortgage obligations (collectively, the "Covered Agency Transactions").

 Pursuant to the amended rule, FINRA members that engage in Covered Agency Transactions must establish risk limits for these transactions in accordance with the member's written risk policies and procedures.
 In addition, FINRA members must collect margin (cash and/or securities transferred from one counterparty to another to reduce the risks associated with a transaction) for certain Covered Agency Transactions.
-The revised margin requirements for Covered Agency Transactions are currently scheduled to become effective on March 25, 2020.
+The effective date of the revised margin requirements for Covered Agency Transactions has been delayed several times.

-The amendments to FINRA Rule 4210 may adversely affect the liquidity of our UMBS in the market, including the Supers certificates offered by this prospectus.
+Once effective, the amendments to FINRA Rule 4210 may adversely affect the liquidity of our mortgage-backed securities in the market, including the Supers certificates offered by this prospectus.